AndyA/jsonpath-lifter/README.md

 `clone`  | True to clone values copied from the source document `leaf`   | `src` will only match leaf nodes

+The `src` and `set` properties control the execution of the rule and one or other of them is required.
+The other properties are optional.
 Let's take a look at them in more detail.

 ### src

 Specify the JSONPath in the input document where this rule will match.
 It can be any valid JSONPath.
 If it matches at multiple points in the source document this rule will be executed once for each match.
-The `src` and `set` directives control the execution of the rule.
 If `src` has no matches the rule will be skipped.
 If `src` is an array each of the paths in it will be tried in turn.
 The rule will execute for all matches.

 Here's a rule that normalises an ID that may be found in `_id`, `ident` or `_uuid`.